 Diversity and Inclusion Initiatives

-FOCUS (Faculty Of Color Uniting for Success) is a diversity affinity group created in collaboration with the Associate Provost for Teaching and Learning.
-Its purpose is to support, mentor, and provide professional development opportunities for minority faculty who self-identify as people of color.
+FOCUS (Faculty Of Color Uniting for Success) is a diversity affinity group that works to support, mentor, and provide professional development opportunities for minority faculty who self-identify as people of color.

 Diverse Organizations and Programming